Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-The fake clues effectively misdirect away from Japan.
-Clue 1, with deserts and arid landscapes, does not describe Japan.
-Clue 2, with oil and gas, also misdirects effectively.
-These clues are well-designed to steer the player away from the correct answer.
+The fake clues effectively misdirect to the other answer choices.
+Clue 1 directly describes the Bahamas (Caribbean Sea, tropical climate, beaches).
+Clue 2 describes France (European country, historic architecture, art, cuisine).
+These are clear and effective.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices